 Pfizer Covid vaccine delivery could start before Christmas

-New Delhi, Nov 19: With Global drugmakers Pfizer and BioNTech's COVID-19 vaccine showing 95 per cent efficacy in their final-stage trials, hopes have emerged that the vacciine deliveries could start before Christmas.
+New Delhi, Nov 19: With Global drugmakers Pfizer and BioNTech's COVID-19 vaccine showing 95 per cent efficacy in their final-stage trials, hopes have emerged that the vaccine deliveries could start before Christmas.

 "If all goes well I could imagine that we gain approval in the second half of December and start deliveries before Christmas, but really only if all goes positively," BioNTech Chief Executive Ugur Sahin told Reuters.